MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2023-02-01-azure-cost-management.md

 > The best time to control your cloud computing costs was X years ago.
 The second best time is now.

 When leveraging cloud computing it is important to give consideration to how you will monitor and control your costs.
-The best time to do this is as soon as you first start to utilise the cloud, but if your initial focus is on velocity you could later find yourself with a lot of uncontrolled costs.
-It's fortunately never too late to start managing them.
+The best time to do this is when you first utilise the cloud, but if your initial focus is on velocity and experimentation you can later find yourself with a lot of uncontrolled expense, particularly once a project is well established and if staff churn has occurred.
 In this article we will explore the tools and techniques you can use on Microsoft Azure to understand and (hopefully) reduce your costs.

 # Use the Cost Management dashboard to understand your costs

+- Use the built in tools Azure provides to explore and understand your costs.

 Within the Azure Portal under All Services > Management and Governance you'll find Cost Management + Billing > Cost Management, within which there is Cost Analysis, Cost Alerts and Budgets.
 You can also get to these tools from the side bar of a Subscriptions or Resource Group, allowing you to quickly access cost information or configure alerts for a specific subset of resources.